Electronic Arts: 1982–1991: Trip Hawkins era, founding, and early success

 For more than seven months, Hawkins refined his Electronic Arts business plan.
 With aid from his first employee (with whom he worked in marketing at Apple), Rich Melmon, the original plan was written, mostly by Hawkins, on an Apple II in Sequoia Capital's office in August 1982.
 During that time, Hawkins also employed two of his former staff from Apple, Dave Evans and Pat Marriott, as producers, and a Stanford MBA classmate, Jeff Burton from Atari for international business development.
 The business plan was again refined in September and reissued on October 8, 1982.
 By November, the employee headcount rose to 11, including Tim Mott, Bing Gordon, David Maynard, and Steve Hayes.
 Having outgrown the office space provided by Sequoia Capital, the company relocated to a San Mateo office that overlooked the San Francisco Airport landing path.
-Headcount rose rapidly in 1983, including Don Daglow and Richard Hilleman.

-When he incorporated the company, Hawkins originally chose Amazin' Software as their company name, but his other early employees of the company universally disliked the name and it changed its name to Electronic Arts in November 1982.
+When he incorporated the company, Hawkins originally chose Amazin' Software as their company name, but his other early employees of the company universally disliked the name; as a result, the company changed its name to Electronic Arts in November 1982.
 He scheduled an off-site meeting in the Pajaro Dunes, where the company once held such off-site meetings.
-Hawkins had developed the ideas of treating software as an art form and calling the developers, "software artists".
-Hence, the latest version of the business plan had suggested the name "SoftArt".
-However, Hawkins and Melmon knew the founders of Software Arts, the creators of VisiCalc, and thought their permission should be obtained.
-Dan Bricklin did not want the name used because it sounded too similar (perhaps "confusingly similar") to Software Arts.
-However, the name concept was liked by all the attendees.
-Hawkins had also recently read a bestselling book about the film studio United Artists, and liked the reputation that the company had created.
-Hawkins said everyone had a vote but they would lose it if they went to sleep.
+Hawkins had developed the ideas of treating software as an art form and calling the developers "software artists".
+Hence, the latest version of the business plan suggested the name "SoftArt".
+Hawkins and Melmon knew the founders of Software Arts, the creators of VisiCalc, and thought their permission should be obtained.
+Dan Bricklin did not want the name used because it sounded too similar (perhaps "confusingly similar") to Software Arts; however, the name concept was liked by all the attendees.
+Hawkins had also recently read a bestselling book about the film studio United Artists and liked the reputation that the company had created.
+Hawkins said everyone had a vote, but they would lose it if they went to sleep.

 Hawkins liked the word "electronic", and various employees had considered the phrases "Electronic Artists" and "Electronic Arts".
 When Gordon and others pushed for "Electronic Artists", in tribute to the film company United Artists, Steve Hayes opposed, saying, "We're not the artists, they [the developers] are..."
 This statement from Hayes immediately tilted sentiment towards Electronic Arts and the name was unanimously endorsed and adopted later in 1982.
 He recruited his original employees from Apple, Atari, Xerox PARC, and VisiCorp, and got Steve Wozniak to agree to sit on the board of directors.
 Hawkins was determined to sell directly to buyers.
 Combined with the fact that Hawkins was pioneering new game brands, this made sales growth more challenging.
 Retailers wanted to buy known brands from existing distribution partners.
 Former CEO Larry Probst arrived as VP of Sales in late 1984 and helped expand the already successful company.
 This policy of dealing directly with retailers gave EA higher margins and better market awareness, key advantages the company leveraged to leapfrog its early competitors.